Implementing two-qubit gates at the quantum speed limit: Analytical speed limit

 In the limit of arbitrarily strong single-qubit drives, i.e. $\Omega_{\text{max}}\equiv\max{|\Omega_{1,2}^{x,y}(t)|}\rightarrow \infty$, one can derive an analytical speed limit for any target two-qubit unitary with the above-mentioned static Hamiltonian $H_0$ and control Hamiltonian $H_1$.
 Note that in this limit, the speed limit is only well defined when $r_1=r_2=1$, since otherwise $H_1$ will lead to arbitrarily strong interactions.
 As detailed in \cite{Kraus2001}, any two-qubit target unitary $U$ can always be decomposed as

-where $U_1, V_1$ ($U_2, V_2$) are some single-qubit gates on the first (second) qubit, and $\lambda_{x,y,z}\in [-\frac{\pi}{4},\frac{\pi}{4}]$, with their exact values obtainable with the knowledge of $U$ \cite{Vidal2002}.
+where $U_1, V_1$ ($U_2, V_2$) are some single-qubit gates on the first (second) qubit, $\gamma=x,y,z$, and $\lambda_{\gamma}\in [-\frac{\pi}{4},\frac{\pi}{4}]$. $\{\lambda_x,\lambda_y,\lambda_z\}$ form a canonical vector that uniquely specifies any given two-qubit gate $U$ up to single-qubit rotations, and their exact values can be obtained with the knowledge of $U$ based on Ref.\,\cite{Vidal2002}.
 To obtain the analytical speed limit, we assume that single qubit gates are arbitrarily fast and thus take a negligible amount of time.
 The total gate time for implementing $U$ therefore reduces to the time spent on realizing $U_d$, which is responsible for any entanglement generation.
 Based on $H_0$, together with instantaneous single-qubit rotations, $U_d$ can be realized with a minimum time of:

 Eq.\,\eqref{Tmin} is the analytical speed limit for a two-qubit gate $U$.
 Its values for the CNOT, SWAP, and $\sqrt{\text{SWAP}}$ gate are shown above and derived in Appendix B.